clemsos/duangish.github.io/index.md

 ---

-# A conversation about technology in China
+#A conversation about Chinese Technology Culture.

 #### Duang is a discussion platform to share research and expertise about the unfolding of technological culture in China and its relevance for global actors.